taupirho/read-write-kinesis-stream/README.md

 by an event.
 They are stand-alone and can be run manually as and when required.
 In the real world the stream reading lambda in particular would probably be triggered by a kinesis stream event.
 The only other thing to worry about is that the lambdas obviously need permission to read and write to kinesis.
-I took the easy option and extended the default lambda-execution-role to allow all access to kinesis but again in a production system you would want to nail this down to very specific permissions
+I took the easy option and extended the default lambda-execution-role to allow all access to kinesis but again in a production system you would want to nail this down to very specific permissions.

+At some point soon I will extend this example to read the stream using kinesis fire-hose and use it write the records to S3